srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Replace the **\<your event hub endpoint\>**, **\<your event hub path\>**, and the **\<your event hub SaS key\>** with the values that you saved earlier in this lab.

-1. Locate the `// INSERT Main method below here` comment.
+1. Locate the `UNCOMMENT Main method below here` comment and uncomment the **Main** method.

-1. To implement the **Main** method, enter the following code:

-    ```csharp
-    public static void Main(string[] args)
-    {
-        ConsoleHelper.WriteColorMessage("Cheese Cave Operator\n", ConsoleColor.Yellow);

-        // Create an EventHubClient instance to connect to the IoT Hub Event Hubs-compatible endpoint.
-        var connectionString = new EventHubsConnectionStringBuilder(new Uri(eventHubsCompatibleEndpoint), eventHubsCompatiblePath, iotHubSasKeyName, iotHubSasKey);
-        eventHubClient = EventHubClient.CreateFromConnectionString(connectionString.ToString());

-        // Create a PartitionReceiver for each partition on the hub.
-        var runtimeInfo = eventHubClient.GetRuntimeInformationAsync().GetAwaiter().GetResult();
-        var d2cPartitions = runtimeInfo.PartitionIds;

-        // INSERT register desired property changed handler code below here

-        // INSERT create service client instance below here

-        // Create receivers to listen for messages.
-        var tasks = new List<Task>();
-        foreach (string partition in d2cPartitions)
-        {
-            tasks.Add(ReceiveMessagesFromDeviceAsync(partition));
-        }

-        // Wait for all the PartitionReceivers to finish.
-        Task.WaitAll(tasks.ToArray());
-    }
-    ```

-1. Take a moment to review the code (and code comments) that you just entered.
+1. Take a moment to review the code (and code comments).

-    Notice the use of the **EventHubsConnectionStringBuilder** class to construct the **EventHubClient** connection string - this is effectively a helper class that concatenates the various values into the correct format.
-This is then used to connect to the event hub endpoint and populate the **eventHubClient** variable.
+    Notice how the connection string is constructed from the values you entered earlier.
+This, along with the default consumer group is then used to create and configure an instance of the **EventHubConsumerClient**.
+This class is used to read values from an **EventHub**, in this case, the built-in Event Hub endpoint of the IoT Hub.

-    The **eventHubClient** is then used to retrieve the run time information for the event hub.
-This information contains:

-    * **CreatedAt** - the Date/Time the Event Hub was created
-    * **PartitionCount** - the number of partitions (most IoT Hubs are configured with 4 partitions)
-    * **PartitionIds** - a string array containing the partition IDs
-    * **Path** - the event hub entity path

-    The array of partition IDs is stored in **d2cPartitions** variable, where it will be shortly used to create a list of tasks that will receive messages from each partition.
+    The **EventHubConsumerClient** is then used to retrieve the array of partition IDs which are then stored in **d2cPartitions** variable.
+This array will be used to create a list of tasks that will receive messages from each partition.

     > **Information**: You can learn more about the purpose of partitions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling#partitions).

     As messages sent from devices to an IoT Hub may be handled by any of the partitions, the app has to retrieve messages from each.
 The next section of code creates a list of asynchronous tasks - each task will receive messages from a specific partition.
 The final line will wait for all tasks to complete - as each task is going to be in an infinite loop, this line prevents the application from exiting.

-1. Locate the `INSERT ReceiveMessagesFromDeviceAsync method below here` comment.
+1. Locate the `UNCOMMENT ReceiveMessagesFromDeviceAsync method below here` and uncomment the **ReceiveMessagesFromDeviceAsync** method.

-1. To implement the **ReceiveMessagesFromDeviceAsync** method, uncomment the following code:
+1. Review the **ReceiveMessagesFromDeviceAsync** method:

     ```csharp
-    // Asynchronously create a PartitionReceiver for a partition and then start reading any messages sent from the simulated client.
     private static async Task ReceiveMessagesFromDeviceAsync(string partition)
     {
-        // Create the receiver using the default consumer group.
-        var eventHubReceiver = eventHubClient.CreateReceiver("$Default", partition, EventPosition.FromEnqueuedTime(DateTime.Now));
-        Console.WriteLine("Created receiver on partition: " + partition);

-        while (true)
+        EventPosition startingPosition = EventPosition.Earliest;

+        // Reads events from the requested partition as an asynchronous
+        // enumerable, allowing events to be iterated as they become available
+        // on the partition, waiting as necessary should there be no events
+        // available.
+        await foreach (PartitionEvent partitionEvent in consumer.ReadEventsFromPartitionAsync(
+            partition,
+            startingPosition))
         {
-            // Check for EventData - this methods times out if there is nothing to retrieve.
-            var events = await eventHubReceiver.ReceiveAsync(100);

-            // If there is data in the batch, process it.
-            if (events == null) continue;

-            foreach (EventData eventData in events)
-            {
+            string readFromPartition = partitionEvent.Partition.PartitionId;

+            // Each event data body is converted from BinaryData to a byte
+            // array, and from there, to a string and written to the
+            // console for logging purposes.
+            ReadOnlyMemory<byte> eventBodyBytes = partitionEvent.Data.EventBody.ToMemory();
-                string data = Encoding.UTF8.GetString(eventData.Body.Array);
+            string data = Encoding.UTF8.GetString(eventBodyBytes.ToArray());
             ConsoleHelper.WriteGreenMessage("Telemetry received: " + data);

+            // The event data properties are then iterated and, in this
+            // case, checked to see if a value is true - in the current
+            // scenario, this represents an alert.
+Should an alert be
+            // found, it is written to the console.
-                foreach (var prop in eventData.Properties)
+            foreach (var prop in partitionEvent.Data.Properties)
             {
                 if (prop.Value.ToString() == "true")
                 {
                     ConsoleHelper.WriteRedMessage(prop.Key);
                 }
             }
             Console.WriteLine();
-            }
         }
     }
     ```